"Nonlocality-of-a-single-photon" based Quantum Key Distribution and Random Number Generation schemes and their device-independent security analysis: Acknowledgements

 \section{Acknowledgements}

-The work is part of ‘International Centre for Theory of Quantum Technologies’ project (contract no. 2018/MAB/5), which is carried out within the International Research Agendas Programme (IRAP) of the Foundation for Polish Science (FNP) co-financed by the European Union from the funds of the Smart Growth Operational Programme, axis IV: Increasing the research potential (Measure 4.3).
+BW and TD thank the ‘International Centre for Theory of Quantum Technologies’ project (contract no. 2018/MAB/5), which is carried out within the International Research Agendas Programme (IRAP) of the Foundation for Polish Science (FNP) co-financed by the European Union from the funds of the Smart Growth Operational Programme, axis IV: Increasing the research potential (Measure 4.3).

-This work is partially supported by the IRAP/MAB programme, project no. FENG.02.01-IP.05-0006/23, financed by the MAB FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP (Foundation for Polish Science).
+KS, MM, and MŻ thank the IRA Programme, project no. FENG.02.01-IP.05-0006/23, financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.